rbohl/liferay-docs/en/developer/reference/articles/02-workflow/04-notifications.markdown

 `${userId}` and `${userName}`
 : The User information returned is context dependent.
-If the notification is in a workflow task node, it is the User who transitioned to this task.
-Otherwise, the User information is the user who submitted the workflow.
+If the notification is in a workflow task node, these variables are for the User who executed a transition to this task.
+Otherwise, the User information is for the user who submitted the asset to the workflow.

 ### Variables Available in Workflow Task Notifications